NoriakiHoriuchi/fast-forward/README.md

 # fast-forward
-Run command and then a Play Framework project be deployed immediately.
+Run a script and then a Play Framework project be deployed immediately.

 ## Prerequisite